kiel-abraham/living-type-website/src/pages/custom/about.md

 ---
+slug: /about
 pageType: standard
-title: About
 menuTitle: About
-slug: "/about"
 nav: true
 navSort: 2
+title: About
 ---
-This is the about page
+This is the about page.
+Testing the slug